LooseMarek/ViewFactory/README.md

 ##### Negative

-By default, negative button is set to be 40.0 height, and wrap text horizontally (so make sure to set either horizontal constraints or `heightAnchor` constraint).
-The button is also set to have borders (which are rounded and are the same color as text) and have dark navy blue background color.
+By default, the negative button is set to be 40.0 height, and wrap text horizontally (so make sure to set either horizontal constraints or `heightAnchor` constraint).
+The button is also set to have borders (which are rounded and are the same color as text) and have a dark navy blue background color.

 `let button = viewFactory.button.negative()`